-During an economic downturn, money supply tends to contract as private banks become fearful of lending to corporations and individuals.
+During an economic downturn, the money supply tends to contract as commercial banks become fearful of lending to corporations and individuals.
 As less money flows into the market for available goods and services, prices generally drop, and the economy faces deflationary pressure.

 Nominally, deflation appears to be a good thing in the short run, as the cost of buying things goes down for consumers.
 But it also prompts them to delay major purchasing decisions in anticipation of even lower prices in the future.
 As a result, businesses cut production as demand goes down.

-Historically, central banks have used QE when the short-term interest rate reaches near-zero and traditional monetary policy tools have become ineffective.
+Historically, central banks have used quantitative easing when the short-term interest rate reaches near-zero, and traditional monetary policy tools have become ineffective.

 Stagflation in the economy is one of the most dreaded situations any central bank must deal with because it makes monetary policy ineffective — even QE.

-Also, with high unemployment, policymakers can't increase interest rates because this would further intensify the recession.
+With high unemployment, central banks can't increase interest rates because this would intensify the prospect of a recession.
 Hence, investors and speculators stop anticipating an increase in interest rates despite a high inflation rate.
-Consequently, the currency of the economy starts losing value against other major foreign currencies, which further fuels inflation.
+Consequently, the economy's currency loses value against other major foreign currencies, further fueling inflation.

-Central banks around the world have experimented with QE, but the Bank of Japan (BOJ) was the first to utilise this policy tool.
+Central banks worldwide have experimented with QE, but the Bank of Japan (BOJ) was the first to utilise this policy tool.

 In the early 2000s, the Japanese economy faced massive deflationary pressure despite the BOJ leaving the interest rate close to zero since 1999.

 In response, the Federal Reserve lowered interest rates to close to zero and started buying long-term bonds.
 It inflated its balance sheet to mitigate the impact of COVID-19 on the unemployment rate.
-It reached a high of close to 15% in 2020 but dropped to below 5% by the end of 2021.
+The unemployment rate reached a high of nearly 15% in 2020 but dropped to below 5% by the end of 2021.